 Follow the Golden Rule

 Do you want to know the secret to not fighting with your college roommate?
 Here it is: follow the Golden Rule.
-Treat others the way you want to be treated.
+AKA, treat others the way you want to be treated.
 One more time for good measure: Treat.
 Others.
 The.
 Way.
 You.
 Want.
 To.
 Be.
 Treated.
-If you do that, you really can't go wrong (unless you're a room-trashing, feelings-destroying sociopath hell-bent on breaking your college roommate's spirit...but don't be that guy.
+If you do that, you really can't go wrong (unless you're a room-trashing sociopath hell-bent on breaking your college roommate's spirit...but don't be that guy.
 Nobody likes that guy).

 Next time you feel your blood boiling because of a mistake on your roommate’s part, be sure to remember these tips.
 Your college experience is shorter than you’d expect, and you don’t want to waste your years on petty roommate drama that can be easily averted.